Michael Clarke (musician): Firefall

+In 1974, Clarke was invited by Flying Burrito Brothers bandmate Rick Roberts to join his new group Firefall, formed by Roberts, with Jock Bartley, Larry Burnett and Mark Andes.
+Clarke was hired on the spot during the phone call between him and Roberts, and after landing in Colorado (where the group formed), they relocated to New York.

+The bands biggest hit singles was "You Are the Woman" in 1976, which peaked at number 9 on the US charts.
+Clarke's excessive drinking meant he missed out on the entirety of a 1979 tour of Japan.
+A year later, after the release of their Undertow album, Clarke left the band.

+His departure from Firefall was followed by a period as the drummer for Jerry Jeff Walker, ending in 1982.

 Byrds lawsuit controversy and Hall of Fame induction

-Between 1983 and 1985, Clarke joined former Byrds' singer Gene Clark in The Firebyrds, a touring band which had been put together to promote Gene Clark's 1984 solo album Firebyrd.
+Between 1983 and 1985, Clarke joined former Byrds singer Gene Clark in The Firebyrds, a touring band which had been put together to promote Gene Clark's 1984 solo album Firebyrd.
 In 1985, following the breakup of The Firebyrds, Clarke and Clark again joined forces for a series of controversial shows billed as a "20th Anniversary Tribute to The Byrds".
-Among the other musicians involved in this project were John York, another ex-Byrd from the late 1960s line-up of the group, ex-Burritos and Firefall singer Rick Roberts, ex-member of The Beach Boys early 1970s line-up Blondie Chaplin, and Rick Danko, formerly of The Band.
-Many nightclubs simply shortened the billing to "The Byrds," and the pair soon found themselves involved in acrimonious court battles with Roger McGuinn, David Crosby, and Chris Hillman over use of the group's name.
+Among the other musicians involved in this project were John York, another ex-Byrd from the late 1960s line-up of the group; ex-Burritos and Firefall singer Rick Roberts; ex-member of the Beach Boys' early 1970s line-up Blondie Chaplin; and Rick Danko, formerly of the Band.
+Many nightclubs simply shortened the billing to "The Byrds", and the pair soon found themselves involved in acrimonious court battles with David Crosby, McGuinn and Hillman over the use of the group's name.

-The Byrds set aside their differences long enough to appear together at their induction into the Rock & Roll Hall of Fame in January 1991, where the original lineup played three songs together: "Mr. Tambourine Man", "Turn!
+The Byrds set aside their differences long enough to appear together at their induction into the Rock & Roll Hall of Fame in January 1991, where the original line-up played three songs together: "Mr. Tambourine Man", "Turn!
 Turn!
 Turn!" and "I'll Feel a Whole Lot Better".
 Gene Clark died less than five months later, of a heart attack, on May 24, 1991.

 From 1987 until his death in 1993, Clarke toured as The Byrds featuring Michael Clarke.
 Skip Battin and John York, who had played with Roger McGuinn in later versions of the Byrds, also played at various points in The Byrds featuring Michael Clarke.
 Following the failure of McGuinn, Crosby and Hillman to obtain an injunction against Clarke, it was generally accepted that Clarke's continuing usage of the name was tantamount to ownership, particularly when not used by any other group member and where other group members, particularly Roger McGuinn, had repeatedly denied any interest in performing again under the Byrds name.